 “They will be dead tired!” objects the Freifrau.
 “When we clamber down to a poor supper and a worse bed, these men must see to the welfare of the horses.
 Herr Doctor, this is certainly too much to ask.
 I forbid it.”

 “So be it.
 But may I not ride the box seat for an afternoon, enjoying the view from the top, engaging your driver in idle conversation?”

 “Excellent, dear lady.
 We begin!
 Herr Wackenroder, I depend on you to clarify as necessary.
 When we attain Hameln, may I hire you to assist me?
 I will want a go-between.
-I can offer but a small per diem but the reward, as you know, is a magnificent one, and you will have ten percent of that.”
+I can do no better than a small per diem, but the reward, as you know, is a magnificent one, and you will have ten percent of that.”

 The tutor stiffens.
 “Herr Doctor, I will be blunt.
 Ten percent of a sum unearned avails me not.
 Sir, I may evacuate from Hameln and for that I need money.
 I might take your offer if you convince me you have a plan I can believe in.
 Else, you must up your per diem considerably.”

 “Look here, mein herr, I know what I am made of.
 I have full confidence in my ability to resolve this matter.
 I wouldn’t have come all this way elsewise.
 I am not a wealthy man.
 I live modestly, which is why I accepted this ugly assignment.
 I have a small retainer from the Saxonian ambassador in London, your token fee will come out of that.
 I can do no more for you in that regard.”